 Horns effect

 The other side of the halo effect is the Horns effect.
-It means that one characteristic or assignment of a person that is marked as negative outshines all others: for example, if a CV of a person contains an employer who is negatively associated with you.
+It means that a characteristic or attribution of a person that is marked as negative outshines all others: for example, if a person's CV contains an employer that is negatively associated with you.

 Or if you don't even work with older people on your team because of a negative stereotypical thought like "older people don't have digital literacy."
 These perceptual biases can cause you to simply overlook certain information, skills, and talents - similar to confirmation bias.